aki-0517/marp-md-memo/md/marp/marp04.md

      - Strong in homopolymer region correction

 <!--
-After assembly, I polished the Canu result to try to improve accuracy even more.
+Canu produced the fewest number of contigs, and if this assembly is correct, we can expect significant improvement in accuracy through polishing.
+Therefore, we proceeded with the polishing step.
 First, I used Pilon twice, then Medaka.
 Polishing helps fix small errors that remain after assembly.
 -->

 ---